danielcbit/apcctrl/doc/manual/manual.rst

 The second case is to setup your syslog.conf file so that the status data is sent to another machine, which presumably then writes it to a named pipe.
-Consequently, with this mechanism, provides a simple means of networking apcupsd STATUS information.
+Consequently, with this mechanism, provides a simple means of networking apcctrl STATUS information.

 Although we mention system logging of STATUS information, we strongly recommend that you use apcaccess or the CGI interface to